Sarah Lester

 Acrylic & Oil Pastel on board

-Backlit with Copper Gilt & floated in an Oak frame,
+Backlit with Copper Gilt & floated in an Oak frame, sides burnished with Slate Blue Casein paint.

 Just Be, and Be Content.

-No 3. £2400 Size 60x120 cm Unframed, (but can be framed to order).
+No 3. £2400 Size 60x120 cm Unframed, (and can be framed to order).

 Acrylic and Oil Pastel on Deep Box Canvas Board

-Ozone overload.
+Ozone Overload.

 No.10 SOLD